andreaUNAM/cringecentral/knightskings/othersnippets.md

 Hob frowned.
 "Love, I was..."
 He gestured vaguely with the hand that had not remained stubbornly glued to Dream's back despite the shift in position.
 "I looked and smelled like the rancid turd of a seasick possum."

-Dream rolled his eyes, which wasn't very kingly of him. "**Thank you for that lovely image.**" The robe began slipping off one shoulder, and as a knee-jerk reaction, Hob grabbed the collar and pulled it back up.
+Dream rolled his eyes in a way that was adorably human. "**Thank you for that lovely image.**" The robe began slipping off one shoulder, and as a knee-jerk reaction, Hob grabbed the collar and pulled it back up.
 When he released it, Dream caught his hand and laced their fingers together. "**But I mean it.
 1689.
 The year I began loving you.**"

 "But..."